gansel51/gansel51/README.md

 I don't make my personal repositories public, but if you'd like to see my work, contact me and I can share some of my projects!

-Please feel free to visit my [personal website](https://gansel51.github.io/ "Griffin's Website") for links to my resume, LinkedIn, GitHub, or to email me!
+Please feel free to visit my [personal website](https://gansel51.github.io/ "Griffin's Website") for links to my resume, LinkedIn, or to email me!
 You can skip the middle man and connect with me on LinkedIn [here!](https://www.linkedin.com/in/griffinansel/ "Griffin's LinkedIn")
 <!--
 Want to follow me?
 ![Follow me](https://img.shields.io/github/followers/gansel51?style=social)